Learn Japanese

 Romaji is used to represent Japanese sounds using the Latin alphabet.
 It helps non-Japanese speakers learn pronunciation and understand the phonetic aspects of the language.
 Romaji is often used in language learning materials, travel guides, and for typing Japanese on keyboards that do not support Japanese characters.
 It also aids in the transliteration of Japanese names and words into a format that is more accessible for people who do not read Japanese scripts.

-Does Japan use kanji or romaji?
+Does Japanese use kanji or romaji?

 Japan primarily uses kanji, along with hiragana and katakana, in its written language.
 Kanji are characters borrowed from Chinese that represent words or concepts.
 Hiragana and katakana are phonetic scripts used for native Japanese words and foreign terms, respectively.
 Romaji is not commonly used in everyday writing in Japan; it is mostly used for educational purposes or to assist non-Japanese speakers.